-- 1977 – Fermilab National Accelerator Laboratory Collider Summer Study is held which became the founding of the Collider Detector at Fermilab
+- 1977 – Fermilab National Accelerator Laboratory Collider Summer Study was held; this became the founding of the Collider Detector at Fermilab.

-- 1976 – The Long Range panel was convened to study the future of the High Energy Physics division due to the approaching shutdown of ZGS.
+- 1976 – The Long Range panel was convened to study the future of the High Energy Physics division due to the approaching shutdown of the Zero Gradient Synchrotron (ZGS).

 - 1976 – H- Injection Operations began.